Managing Modern Stress: Evidence-Based Approaches

 Key Takeaways

-• Chronic stress triggers a sustained cortisol response that disrupts sleep, digestion, immunity, and cardiovascular function — recognising the physical signs early is the first step toward managing it.
+- Chronic stress triggers a sustained cortisol response that disrupts sleep, digestion and cardiovascular function — recognising the physical signs early is the first step toward managing it.

-Stress is not an abstract concept — it is a measurable physiological response that, left unchecked, erodes your health from the inside out.
-The World Health Organization has called stress the "health epidemic of the twenty-first century," and for good reason.
-Nearly three-quarters of UK adults report feeling overwhelmed by stress at some point in the past year, according to the Mental Health Foundation.
+Stress isn't just an abstract feeling — it's a measurable physiological response with profound effects on your health.
+The World Health Organization has named stress a major health epidemic of our time.
+In fact, nearly 75% of adults in the UK report feeling overwhelmed by stress in the past year, according to the Mental Health Foundation.

-The good news is that stress is manageable.
-Not through expensive programmes or radical lifestyle overhauls, but through consistent, evidence-based techniques that work with your body's own recovery mechanisms.
-This guide covers the approaches that research — and lived experience — consistently supports.
+Fortunately, stress is manageable , not through expensive programs or drastic life changes, but through consistent, evidence-based techniques that support your body's natural recovery mechanisms.
+This guide shares practical approaches grounded in research and experience.

 From My Experience